himanshusharma-git/argocd/README.md

 <img src="https://datadog-docs.imgix.net/images/synthetics/private_locations/pl_view_file_1.808a2c3820f9b3e209bb98d9a63d3481.png">

-We Configure private location by customizing the generated configuration file and this configuration file is in json format and we have stored this file in ssm parameter as it stores API key/Secret/Certificate.
-Now to fetch the ssm parameter inside cluster we are using secrets-store-csi-driver and mounting it to a pod for creating a secret with configuration file so DataDog agent can run with given configuration.
+Above generated configuration file is in json format and we have stored it in ssm parameter as it stores API key/Secret/Certificate.
+To fetch the ssm parameter inside cluster we are using secrets-store-csi-driver and mounting it to a pod for creating a secret with configuration file so DataDog agent can run with given configuration.